-If you're wondering how you can make 2021 a year of full data visibility and clarity, we recommend carrying out more data analysis and discovery with the help of specialized financial analysis tools.
+If you're wondering how you can make 2022 a year of full data visibility and clarity, we recommend carrying out more data analysis and discovery with the help of purpose-built financial analysis, planning and reporting tools.

-Step one: Identify keys areas for data discovery
+Step one: Identify key areas for data discovery

 The first step to data discovery is to determine what data should be collected.
-Rather than collecting everything, collect only the data you need to implement your strategy.
+Think about what data you need to achieve your 5-year plan.
 Businesses collect so much information that they are often drowning in a sea of irrelevant data.
 This makes the monumental task of processing it nearly impossible.
 Instead, focus on your most precious assets such as financials, customer purchasing behavior, sales data, sales rep performance, inventory and warehouse information, and so on.

 Step two: Streamline data into a single source of truth

 Once you know what data is important to you, streamline it into a single source of the truth.
 When data is stored in various databases and systems, the data can be fragmented, redundant, or otherwise inaccurate.
-A data analytics solution will funnel the data residing in disparate systems into a single source where it is consolidated for analysis.
+A purpose-built financial analysis, planning and reporting solution will funnel the data residing in disparate systems into a single source where it is consolidated for analysis.

 Step three: Give data to all through a self-serve solution